FOR EVERY ITEM YOU BUY,

 Do you only give 1 kilogram (2.2 pounds) of rice per family at a time?

 No. Giving 1 kilo of rice at a time would have little impact.
 Instead, we give 25 kilos of rice at a time.
 For every 25 items we produce, we hand-deliver a 25 kilo bag of rice.
 For example, if each customer only purchased 1 item, it would take 25 customers to give 25 kilos of rice to one family.
 25 items made = 25 kilos delivered.
+The majority of our giving is managed by our partner Philip Pulla.

 How does giving impact a family?